Robert S. Kaplan: Biography

 Kaplan started his academic career at Tepper School of Business at Carnegie-Mellon University in 1968.
 Kaplan did Bachelors in Electrical Engineering and Masters in Electrical Engineering at the Massachusetts Institute of Technology.

 Later, Kaplan joined the role of Marvin Bower Professor of Leadership Development at Harvard Business School in 1984 after serving as a Dean at Carnegie-Mellon University from 1977 to 1983.

 For PhD in Operations Research, he moved to the Cornell University.
 He was awarded honorary doctorates by the University of Stuttgart in 1994, the University of Lodz in 2006, and the University of Waterloo in 2008.

 In 2006, Kaplan's name was added to the Accounting Hall of Fame.
 In the same year, he received the Lifetime Contribution Award from the Management Accounting Section of the American Accounting Association.

+In 2021 Kaplan was awarded honorary doctorate by the Prague University of Economics and Business.

 Work

 Balanced Scorecard

 Kaplan and David P. Norton created the Balanced Scorecard, a means of linking a company's current actions to its long-term goals.
 Kaplan and Norton introduced the balanced scorecard method in their 1992 Harvard Business Review article, The Balanced Scorecard: Measures That Drive Performance.

-This method has been endorsed by companies from every industry and corner of the world as evidenced by the Palladium Balanced Scorecard Hall of Fame for Executing Strategy and Bain & Company's Management Tools and Trends report.
+This method has achieved widespread adoption across various industries globally.
+Its corporate utilization is documented in the Palladium Balanced Scorecard Hall of Fame for Executing Strategy, as well as Bain & Company's Management Tools and Trends report..
 He has also published in the fields of strategy, cost accounting and management accounting.
-He is a co-founder, with David P. Norton, of ESM Software Group, and has been integrally involved in the thought leadership work of Palladium International and its past iterations (i.e., Palladium Group, Balanced Scorecard Collaborative, Renaissance Worldwide).
-Norton and Kaplan remain affiliated with Palladium.
+He is a co-founder, with David P. Norton, of ESM Software Group, and has been involved in the thought leadership work of Palladium International and its past iterations (i.e., Palladium Group, Balanced Scorecard Collaborative, Renaissance Worldwide).